Padmapriya Janakiraman: Career

 In 2007, she had 7 releases, the first being Anchil Oral Arjunan.
 Next she starred in Veeralipattu and Satham Podathey, a Tamil film.
 The latter was a psychological thriller directed by Vasanth, where she enacted the role of a helpless wife, who gets kidnapped by her former husband, whom she had divorced due to his alcohol addiction.

 Following Satham Podathey, she appeared in the films Naalu Pennungal in Malayalam, directed by Adoor Gopalakrishnan and Mirugam in Tamil, directed by Samy.
 In Naalu Pennungal, which fetched its director the National Film Award for Best Direction, she played the role of a street prostitute, whilst in Mirugam, she played a tomboyish wife to a ruffian, who behaves like an animal, for which she won the Tamil Nadu State Film Special Award for Best Actress.

 In 2010, Padmapriya debuted into Hindi films by playing a bar owner in Striker, as well as into Kannada films as a human rights activist in Thamassu.
 She also starred in the Tamil cowboy-based film Irumbukkottai Murattu Singam as an army officer's daughter,' and in the Malayalam Kutty Shrank with Mammootty.
 In 2011, she starred in Naayika with a performance that won critical acclaim.
 NDTV wrote that her "beauty and acting skills helped in portraying the role to perfection and 'young Gracy' ends as the saving 'grace' of the film".
 She has acted in some advertisements.

 Personal life

 On 12 November 2014, Padmapriya married Jasmine Shah in Mumbai.
 He is from Gujarat and works as the Policy Head for South Asia at Abdul Latif Jameel Poverty Action Lab, which is headquartered in Massachusetts Institute of Technology.
-She met him while both were pursuing their Master's from Columbia and New York University.
+She met him while both were pursuing their Master's from New York University and Columbia University, respectively.

+While fliming Mirugam (2007), Padmapriya claimed Tamil director Samy slapped her on set.
+At an event, Padmapriya claimed the media falsely reported that the director was slapped instead by her.